swapnil-patil-27687/url-shortner-in-php-by-swapnil/README.md

 	</Directory>
 </VirtualHost>

-4) Create the table that is in database folder
+4) Run the script in database folder to create the table to store url details

-5) restart the apache server and run the local host url like
+5) Restart the local apache server and run the local host url like

 http://url-shortner-in-php-by-swapnil:81/